Changing the face of architecture for social good

 What are some of your biggest achievements so far?

 I think it would be very easy to say that being recognised by Forbes Magazine on the 30 under 30 list would be my greatest achievement, but for me, that is an accolade and it doesn’t speak to the outcomes and the impacts that I personally have gained.
 I think it would have to be my day-to-day role in terms of helping my local community directly.
-I am a surf lifesaver at Tamarama beach in Sydney, and being able to volunteer my time to help my local community, stop people from drowning and to educate people on beach safety, is as rewarding as the work I do overseas in slums or in refugee camps.
+I am a surf lifesaver in Sydney, and being able to volunteer my time to help my local community, stop people from drowning and to educate people on beach safety, is as rewarding as the work I do overseas in slums or in refugee camps.

 How do you manage so many projects and success at such a young age?

 It comes down to being passionately involved and being able to see the results of your work changing the lives of people.
 I had the chance to work with a township in the slums of South Africa, and I was lucky enough to go back five years later to meet with the same community and really evaluate what worked and what didn’t work.
 Being able to understand the difference it made and whether or not it’s a small change and sustainable change, really drives me to understand what I’m doing is working.
 Especially because I’m making sure that it’s focused on the local community and their needs rather than my own needs and what I think that a community might need.
 That’s really driven me and allowed me to manage because I know that the work I’m doing isn’t fruitless and that it is really creating change in people’s lives.